clarkie/dynogels/README.md

   .select('COUNT')
   .exec(callback);

-// only return title and content attributes of 10 blog posts
+// query the first 10 posts by werner@example.com but only return
-// that begin with the title Expanding
+// the title and content from posts where the title starts with 'Expanding'
-BlogPost
+// WARNING: See notes below on the implementation of limit in DynamoDB ** BlogPost
   .query('werner@example.com')
   .where('title').beginsWith('Expanding')